THE NIGHT I CHANGED BANNERS

 THE TURN

-Something interesting happens if you stay there.
+Something interesting happens if you stay in cold water.

 Your body adjusts.